-Together with the UK Government, Boeing is building a new strategic facility at RAF Lossiemouth in Moray, Scotland.
-Once completed, the facility will be the home of the UK’s P-8A Poseidon fleet.
+Together with the UK Government, we're building a new strategic facility at RAF Lossiemouth in Moray, Scotland.
+Once completed, the facility will be the home of the UK’s P-8A Poseidon fleet of nine aircraft.

 UK P8-A timeline:

 July 2016: Long-term partnering initiative announced between UK Government and Boeing

 November 2018: Topping out ceremony to mark final beam on the main building at RAF Lossiemouth

 April 2019: Fuselage for the first UK P-8A arrives to Boeing’s factory in Renton, Washington

 June 2019: The livery of the first UK P-8A is revealed